zeebe-io/zeebe-chaos/chaos-days/blog/2023-04-06-gateway-termination/index.md

 zell-chaos-zeebe-gateway-7bbdf9fd58-2v6gs   1/1     Running     0          4m
 ```

-With that we have only one gateway pod left, and all traffic goes to that gateway.
+With that, we have only one gateway pod left, and all traffic goes to that gateway.
 Based on the metrics
-we can see that the workers recovered everytime, when we restarted/terminated or scaled down.
+we can see that the workers recovered everytime when we restarted/terminated or scaled down.

 ![activate](activate.png)